Anthony, New Mexico

 Anthony is a city in Doña Ana County, New Mexico, United States.
-The population was 9,360 at the 2010 census.
+The population was 8,693 at the 2020 census.
 It is located on the New Mexico–Texas state line in the Upper Mesilla Valley (immediately north of Anthony, Texas), and on Interstate 10, 24 miles south of Las Cruces and 18 miles north of El Paso, Texas.

 History

 In an election held on January 5, 2010, Anthony residents voted in favor of incorporating the community.
 A total of 561 votes were cast, with 410 (73.1%) supporting the measure and 151 (26.9%) opposed.
 The new municipality officially came into existence on July 1, 2010.

+On January 18, 2024 the city of Anthony board of trustees passed a resolution of "no confidence" against its mayor and Doña Ana County commissioner Diana Murillo.
+The board concluded that she was mismanaging city funds and that her administration was "a detriment to the well-being of the city, its residents and city employees.".
+In March 2024, Murillo was ordered to repay $24,000 of taxpayers funds she used for a personal legal battle.
+In October, Murillo faced further backlash for allegedly leaving the city without legal council for months.